Voltamon/TicTacToe/README.md

 </head>
 <body>
     <h1>Tic Tac Toe</h1>
     <p>This is a simple command-line implementation of the classic Tic Tac Toe game, written in Rust.
-The game allows a human player to play against a computer opponent that uses the minimax algorithm to determine the best moves.</p>
+The game allows a human player to play against a computer opponent that uses the minimax algorithm to determine the best moves.

+[Discaimer] I am still learning rust.
+There may be scope for improvement in the code.</p>
     <h2>Features</h2>
     <ul>
         <li>Human vs Computer gameplay</li>